RickyPenaJr/stock-market-prediction-tool/README.md

 ## 📘 Project Description
-A simple, user-friendly Python tool for predicting stock market prices by utilizing historical data, machine learning models, and clear visualizations to help predict how investments might perform in the future.
+A simple, user-friendly Python tool for predicting stock market prices by utilizing historical data, machine learning models, and clear visualizations to help forecast how investments might perform in the future.

-This project aims to provide investors, students, and financial analysts with a lightweight analytics pipeline that fetches real-time and historical stock data, cleans and stores it, runs predictive models, and visualizes trends through interactive graphs and dashboards.
+This project provides investors, students, and financial analysts with a lightweight analytics pipeline that:
+- Fetches historical stock data via `yfinance`
+- Cleans and stores it in a local SQL database
+- Trains predictive models on past price movements
+- Generates interactive trend and prediction charts
 <br>
 <br>

 ## ✅ What This Project Does
-- ✔ Fetches live and historical stock data using APIs (Yahoo Finance / Alpha Vantage)
+- ✔ Fetches historical stock data using `yfinance`
-- ✔ Stores and organizes the data in a SQL database for long-term tracking
+- ✔ Stores and organizes data in a local SQL database
-- ✔ Trains machine learning models on historical price data to predict future closing prices
+- ✔ Trains machine learning models (Linear Regression, Random Forest) on historical prices
-- ✔ Displays clean visualizations of price trends and model predictions
+- ✔ Plots actual vs. predicted closing prices
-- ✔ Links to Power BI dashboards for high-level business intelligence reporting
+- ✔ Prepares exports for Power BI dashboarding
 <br>
 <br>

 ## 🚀 Features
-- 📡 Real-time stock data via APIs and web scraping
-- 🧠 Predictive machine learning models (Linear Regression, Random Forest)
+- 📈 Historical data retrieval with `yfinance`
+- 🤖 Predictive modeling using scikit-learn
-- 🗃️ SQL database storage and ETL pipeline
+- 🗃️ SQLite database for time-series storage
-- 📊 Visualizations with Power BI and Matplotlib
+- 📊 Visualizations with Power BI & Matplotlib (Plotly optional)
-- ⚙️ Automated data sync and preprocessing
+- 🔄 Fully automated end-to-end pipeline
 <br>

 ## 📁 Project Structure